MikPetra/MihaiPetrache3412/TestProjFinal/README.md

 - The bat file is there to make it easy to run without the IDE or a terminal, should you have python already installed
 - The hardcoded link to the pdf file could be automated with Appium/Selenium to find the button however, that increases the scope and complexity of the app, forcing to have waits and handling

+## Improvements for the future
+- The dates could be hosted in an xml file and loaded from there instead of hardcoding them in the code
+- The image could be a button, to allow to switch to other universities from the Vasile Alecsandri University
+- The links again, could be hosted in a config file, to allow multiple universities in one common app